Death Note

 A 37-episode anime television series adaptation, produced by Madhouse and directed by Tetsurō Araki, was broadcast on Nippon Television from October 2006 to June 2007.
-A light novel based on the series, written by Nisio Isin, was also released in 2006.
-Additionally, various video games have been published by Konami for the Nintendo DS.
+A light novel based on the series, written by Nisio Isin, was released in 2006.
+Various Death Note video games have been published by Konami for the Nintendo DS.
 The series was adapted into three live-action films released in Japan in June, November 2006, and February 2008, and a television drama in 2015.
-A miniseries titled Death Note: New Generation and a fourth film were released in 2016.
+The miniseries Death Note: New Generation and a fourth film were released in 2016.
 An American film adaptation was released exclusively on Netflix in August 2017, and a series is reportedly in the works.
+Two one-shot manga sequels, C-Kira and a-Kira, were published in 2008 and 2020; they were later collected in a single volume, Death Note: Short Stories, alongside other standalone stories, in 2021.
+An online social deduction game, Death Note: Killer Within, was released by Bandai Namco Entertainment for the PlayStation 5, PlayStation 4, and Windows via Steam in 2024.

 Death Note media, except for video games and soundtracks, is licensed and released in North America by Viz Media.
-The episodes from the anime first appeared in North America as downloadable from IGN before Viz Media licensed it.
-The series was aired on YTV's Bionix programming block in Canada and on Adult Swim in the United States with a DVD release following.
-The live-action films briefly played in certain North American theaters, in 2008, before receiving home video releases.
-As of April 2015, the Death Note manga had over 30 million copies in circulation, making it one of the best-selling manga series.
+The anime series was first made available in North America as downloadable from IGN before Viz Media licensed it.
+The series aired on YTV's Bionix programming block in Canada and on Adult Swim in the United States, with a DVD release following shortly after.
+The live-action films briefly showed in certain North American theaters in 2008 before receiving home video releases.
+By April 2015, the Death Note manga had over 30 million copies in circulation, making it one of the best-selling manga series.